fetchrobotics/docs/source/manipulation.rst

 See :ref:`mm_demo`.

-Running MoveIt! on a Robot
+Running MoveIt on a Robot
 -----------------------------

-To run MoveIt! on a real or simulated robot, launch the move_group.launch file from the ``fetch_moveit_config`` package:
+To run MoveIt on a real or simulated robot, launch the move_group.launch file from the ``fetch_moveit_config`` package:

 ::